List of 80 largest renewable energy developers in Scandinavia [2025]

 Ørsted was once one of the world’s most fossil fuel-intensive energy companies.
 Over the past decade, it has become a leading player in the transition to a world powered entirely by green energy.
 To date, it has installed more than 17.7GW of renewable energy, mainly offshore wind, but also solar, hydrogen, biomass, and energy storage.
 A further 7.5GW is under construction.
 Orsted’s main market is Europe, but it also operates in North America and the Asia-Pacific region.
 The company is closely linked to Danish history.
 Its name comes from the Danish physicist Hans Christian Ørsted, who discovered electromagnetism.
 A discovery that laid the foundation for modern electricity generation, especially in wind turbines.
 Renaming the company to Ørsted in 2017 is therefore only logical.

-4. Ilmatar Windpower – Helsinki-based wind energy developer
+4. Fortum – Helsinki-based wind energy producer

 Developers for renewable energy in Sweden, Norway, Finland and Denmark